paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-053-miscellaneous-rights-and-benefits.md

 (2) Members and former members entitled to retired or retainer pay or equivalent pay.

-(3) Officers of the commissioned corps of the Public Health Service who are on active duty or entitled to retired or equivalent pay.
+(3) Officers of the commissioned corps of the Public Health Service or the commissioned officer corps of the National Oceanic and Atmospheric Administration who are on active duty or entitled to retired or equivalent pay.

 (4) Members of reserve components not covered by paragraph (1) or (2) following release from active duty under a call or order to active duty for more than 30 days issued under a mobilization authority (as determined by the Secretary), for a period of time (prescribed by the Secretary) that begins on the date of the release and is not less than twice the length of the period served on active duty under that call or order to active duty.